jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 in a serious metatheoretic analysis of the resulting logic system (about e.g. proof theoretic strength), perhaps the LCF infrastructure (the *kernel*) and the object logic should be analyzed together.

-What makes LCF different from "ordinary" logical frameworks like natural deduction based on $\frac{A}{B}$ is that this infrastructure is within a functional programming language:
+What makes LCF different from "ordinary" logical frameworks like natural deduction based on $\frac{A}{B}$ is that this infrastructure is within a programming language that doesn't even need to be a typed lambda calculus:
 $\Gamma \vdash \phi$ is translated into "$\phi$ can be constructed in type $\mathsf{thm}$ using pre-declared components in $\Gamma$", and something like $\phi_1, \phi_2, \ldots, \phi_n \vdash \psi$ is encoded into a term with the type $\mathsf{thm} \to \cdots \to \mathsf{thm}$.
 If the input arguments don't allow the rule of inference to conclude anything, typically an error is thrown.
+Now, obviously, soundness is *not* guaranteed by the type system, but by *private constructs* of this programming language: the key point is user defined code is not supposed to modify the internal structure of a $\mathsf{thm}$ to fake a theorem.
+Which is why the ML programming language family provides a robust system of concealing things.

 One advantage of this approach is its incremental nature: if a bug appears, it's either a bug in implementation of the LCF kernel,